Peepachuu/nbn-sdlc-demo/docs/research/developer-interview-guide.md

 **Follow-ups if useful:**

 - What would you want to know if you had to investigate the change later?
-- Which details would be useful to record—for example, the tool, prompt, changes made, or reviewer?
+- Which details would be useful to record-for example, the tool, prompt, changes made, or reviewer?

-**Research trace:** Slice 1 Open Question 2 — auditability.
+**Research trace:** Slice 1 Open Question 2 - auditability.

 ---